 Despite continued evidence of safety and effectiveness, vaccination rates remain low—including among health care professionals—raising concern among experts about preventable severe outcomes.

-In accompanying commentary, Robert Califf, MD, Division of Cardiology, Department of Medicine, Duke University School of Medicine, Durham, North Carolina, commended the investigators on confirming the effectiveness of the vaccines, with methodologies, "that while imperfect, are the best we can do short of another RCT."2
+In accompanying commentary, Robert Califf, MD, of the Division of Cardiology in the Department of Medicine at Duke University School of Medicine in Durham, North Carolina, commended the investigators on confirming the effectiveness of the vaccines, with methodologies "that, while imperfect, are the best we can do short of another RCT [randomized clinical trial]."2

-The findings are consistent with previous studies, Califf points out, that while less effective than the initial vaccines in reducing symptomatic infection, "the boosters produced a larger and highly clinically significant reduction in serous outcomes including emergency department visits, hospital and intensive care unit admissions, and deaths."
+The findings are consistent with previous studies, Califf points out, in that although less effective than the initial vaccines in reducing symptomatic infection, "the boosters produced a larger and highly clinically significant reduction in serious outcomes, including emergency department visits, hospital and intensive care unit admissions, and deaths."

 References